 Protect your Google Cloud deployments with Google Cloud Armor security policies

-HTTP(S) Load Balancing is implemented at the edge of Google's network in Google's points of presence (PoPs) around the world.
-In Premium Tier, user traffic directed to an external HTTP(S) load balancer enters the PoP closest to the user.
+External load balancing is implemented at the edge of Google's network in Google's points of presence (PoPs) around the world.
+In Premium Tier, user traffic directed to an external load balancer enters the PoP closest to the user.
 It is then load balanced over Google's global network to the closest backend that has sufficient capacity available.
 In Standard Tier, user traffic enters Google's network through peering, ISP, or transit networks in the region where you have deployed your Google Cloud resources.

 These are the requirements for using Google Cloud Armor security policies:

-- The load balancer must be an external HTTP(S) load balancer.
+- The load balancer must be an global external HTTP(S) load balancer, global external HTTP(S) load balancer (classic), external TCP proxy load balancer, or external SSL proxy load balancer.

 - The backend service's load balancing scheme must be